loehnertj/ascii_designer/docs/index.rst

 * Fix regression in list model introduced in v2.0.0: Second item of 2-tuple source was forced to be a string, which means that callbacks would be rejected.
+* fix error "Signal source has been deleted" raised by ListBinding Qt.

 Version 2.0.0
 .............